Who Gets to be a Citizen?

 Saturday, January 21, 2023 -- 11:19 AM

---This expression of gratitude is of course directed towards the author of the 5/18/21 post, for solving Kant's problem of the famous "gap" between the principles of practical and theoretical reasoning.
+--This expression of--This expression of gratitude is of course directed towards the author of the 5/18/21 post, for solving Kant's problem of the famous "gap" between the principles of practical and theoretical reasoning.
 This latter consists of, for summary purposes, an apparently irreconcilable difference between two kinds of causes for explanation: a descending series, moving from diverse effects to maximally few causes (theoretical), and an ascending series, going from singular causes to multiple effects (practical).
 The first refers to a causal continuity associated with a presumed lawfulness of nature, the second to a discrete causality which describes deliberate action.
 Deserved praise and justified reward only make sense in the latter case, as attributable to an action's causal deliberateness, independent of determination by its real effects.
 What the author points out, however, is that an agent's external appearance carries with it both interpretive categories for potential observers.
 In applying the notion of desert to the only apparently moral agent, by this, the observer constitutes a third element which not only combines the two categories of reasoning, but is exactly adjusted to any shift in knowledge of an effect's cause.
 Would the post's author concede to this analysis?
 If so, it receives my recommendation for inclusion into the Stanford Encyclopedia of Philosophy.

 Daniel